hieunc229/eveauth/readme.md

 }
 ```

-Here is an example using fetch in JavaScript
+Here is a change password example using fetch in JavaScript
 ```js
 fetch("/user_only/items/goodItemId", {
     method: "POST",